Wednesday, 21 Jan 2026

-Amongst the tranquil oakwoods of Glen Nant National Nature Reserve you can find evidence of ancient settlements and industry, discover an array of lichens and mosses and spot impressive wood ant colonies and dancing butterflies.
-You can also enjoy a picnic beside a babbling burn or climb up through the glen for stunning mountain views.
+Tranquil oakwoods, birchwoods and hazelwoods can be found at Glen Nant National Nature Reserve.
+Look out for evidence of ancient settlements and industry.
+You can also enjoy a picnic beside the burn or climb up through the glen for stunning mountain views.

 A gentle stroll through the coppiced hazel woods to a quiet picnic area by the River Nant.